kridsanaphon-suksan/Is-project/README.md

 ## Example Output of HTML

-Below is an example of the system's output:
+Below is an example of the system's html output:

 ![Example Output](html_example.jpg)